SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 # Exercise 3 - Implementing Extension Scenario 1: Functions

-In this exercise you will implement the first extension scenario for JonDoe electronics, namely a Function for caching orders and a Function for retrieving orders.
+In this exercise you will implement the first extension scenario for JonDoe electronics, more specifically, a Function for caching orders and a Function for retrieving orders.

 # Exercise 3.1 - Deploy a Redis Cache